-Another essential section of the quadruple bottom line concept is environmental sustainability.
-Today, we live in a world where more people are aware and worried about the implications of human intervention on the environment.
+Another essential section of the quadruple-bottom line concept is environmental sustainability.
+Today, we live in a world where more people are aware and worried about the implications of human intervention in the environment.

 Unfortunately, multi-million dollar enterprises are the ones that have been brushing these issues under the carpet for years and generating huge revenues while damaging the planet.
 But that’s not possible anymore.

 A poll in 2016 showed that more than 64% of US citizens are concerned about the climate change issue.
 This means these citizens would feel safe investing in companies that incorporate trends like reducing carbon footprints or promoting renewable energy.

 Notably, tech giants like Facebook and Google are rapidly working towards using renewable energy to power their facilities.
 Similarly, Apple released a statement showing that 93% of all its energy comes from renewable sources.

 Quadruple Bottom Line Purpose